carlosperate/awesome-microbit/README.md

 [![BBC micro:bit logo](https://az742082.vo.msecnd.net/pub/juslkhnu)](https://www.microbit.co.uk)

-A curated list of resources for the BBC micro:bit.
+A curated list of resources for the BBC micro:bit, a pocket-sized programmable board with a Bluetooth capable microcontroller, accelerometer, magnetometer, LED matrix, a couple of buttons, and accessible GPIO.

 Inspired by the [Awesome lists](https://github.com/sindresorhus/awesome).